sobhanshukueian/FCN-semantic-segmentation/README.md

 I Defined `Adam` Optimizer with learning rate 0.0002.

-Each generative model training step occurse in `train_generator` function, descriminator model training step in `train_descriminator` and whole trining process in
+Does Each training step in `train_step` function and validation step in `val_step` function and whole trining process in `train` function.
-`train` function.

 ## Some Configurations

 *   You can set epoch size : `EPOCHS` and batch size : `BATCH_SIZE`.